sbarabe/SBK_PROTONPACK_CORE/README.md

 ## Give back

 The library is free, you don’t have to pay for anything.
-The author invests time and resources providing this open source code and open-source hardware, please support him with a little contribution at : paypal.me/sbarab.
+The author invests time and resources providing this open source code and open-source hardware, please support him with a little contribution at : [paypal.me/sbarab](https://www.paypal.com/paypalme/sbarab).
 You could also consider using the author specific pcb board for your project, they'll be available soon.

+## Requests

+Please post a new issue if you have request for this code, like new animations.
+It the best way to keep track and follow requests.

+## Contribute

+You have a great idea for this project, you can fork this project and make a pull request !

 ## GNU Lesser General Public License